zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

 * macOS
 * Windows 8.1

-Use the following procedures to create a new development environment.
+Use the following procedures to create a new development environment, or use a pre-made Docker image.

 .. toctree::
    :maxdepth: 1